Sterniii3/drugdevelopR/validation/test_cases/01_BasicSettingTestCases.md

   * variable costs of 67,500\$ in phase II and 72,000\$ in phase III,
   * “fixed=FALSE”, i.e. set the function to model the treatment effects on a prior distribution,
   * weight of 0.5 for the prior distribution,
-  * 300 events in phase II and 600 events in phase III,
+  * 300 events in phase II and 600 events in phase III [TODO: Are these really the events in phase II and phase III?
+From the `prior` Shiny app, I understand that in1 and in2 both correspond to phase II.],
   * truncation values of a = 0 and b = 0.75.

 Verify that the function calculates an optimal sample size of 86 [TODO: sample size of phase II or total?], an expected utility of 337 and an optimal threshold value of 0.19 as suggested by Stella Erdmann [2].